AFAtinib

 If you experience ANY of the following, speak to your cancer health care provider or get emergency medical help right away:

-- Signs of a kidney problem such as lower back pain, swelling, pee less than usual and have unusual weight gain
+Signs of a kidney problem such as lower back pain, swelling, peeing less than usual and weight gain that is not normal for you

-- Severe belly pain that extends to your back
+Severe pain in your belly or stomach area that may extend to your back

 - Pain, thinning, reddening, tingling, numbness and peeling of the skin on your palms or the soles of your feet